programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 As you're downloading your image files, **make sure your image filenames are distinct.** You cannot have files with the same exact name and file extension in the same directory, and the tiler will not be able to distinguish between files without distinct titles.

-{% include figure.html filename="en-or-iiif-images-and-manifests-github-05.png" alt="A computer folder in Finder named 'iiif-workshop' containing five cat photos and one jar file with a coffee cup icon labeled 'iiif-tiler.jar.'" caption="Figure 5.
+{% include figure.html filename="en-or-iiif-images-and-manifests-github-05.png" alt="A computer folder in Mac's Finder named 'iiif-workshop' containing five cat photos and one JAR file with a coffee cup icon labeled 'iiif-tiler.jar.'" caption="Figure 5.
 The file folder setup needed for using iiif-tiler." %}

 ### Using IIIF Tiler